 You walk through this door and are faced with a water cannon.

 At the time, it was controversial -even in civil rights circles- to use children in the struggle.
 I was so moved by the children's courage.
 It made me wonder, "How do I foster courage in my children?
 How do we teach them to stand up for what is right?
 How do we allow them to choose bravery over safety?"
 Lots for me to think about.
+One of the civil rights organizers who was initially against the Children's Crusade, said "Negro children will get a better education in five days in jail than in five months in a segregated school."

 This piece is hard to see, but written upside down above the bars (to me it is as if the words are rising to heaven as a prayer) are the words Segregation Is a Sin.